 The way museums market themselves and invest in enriching the visitors’ experience will determine their future which will be challenging for everyone in the cultural sector.

 Basel is definitely not boring!
-Its museums are strong players in the tourist market of Switzerland and neighboring countries.
+The biggest culprits for this fact are Basel museums, the strong players in the tourist market of Switzerland and neighboring countries.
 They are competing for visitors’ attention, and some stole mine!

 While ranking cultural institutions could rely on many sets of criteria, it will always depend on the taste of the selector too.
-So I need you to trust me on this: this blog post presents the best museums in Basel, Switzerland!
+So I need you to trust me: this blog post presents the best museums in Basel, Switzerland!

 Speaking of taste, if you head to Eastern Europe, make sure to visit Romanian Kitsch Museum, where low taste is celebrated as an art form!